zarif98/ECE4180RCProject/Readme.md

 ## Basic Overview

-Build an RC car using the shadow chassis with Xbox controls and Pi cam at the front.
-The Pi streams video onto a web app accessible by anyone on the same wifi network.
+We built an RC car using the shadow chassis that was controlled with Xbox controls that were processed by the Raspberry Pi 4.
+There was also a Pi camera mounted on the front of the car on a servo motor that will turn.The Pi video stream is accessible on a web app accessible by anyone on the same wifi network.
+Two sonar systems where mounted on the left and right side.
+If the sonars sensed anything on the sides of the car, it would cause the speakers to "honk".

 <br>